HackSoc/hacksoc.org/servers/latona.md

 Latona <!-- let's go away--> is a storage server maintained by [HackSoc](https://www.hacksoc.org) for the use of members of the society.

 ## Storage
-Storage shares are available to paid members of the society*, in order to request one either speak to a member of the committee or email [hack@yusu.org](mailto:hack@yusu.org).
+Storage shares are available to paid members of the society*, in order to request one either message your [infrastructure officer][about] or email [hack@yusu.org](mailto:hack@yusu.org).

 Storage shares are **50GB** per member.
 Storing pornographic material or content that infringes copyright is stricly forbidden; members found to be in breach of these rules will have their account removed (including other HackSoc accounts), and may be reported to the University.